"Avocado can be found in upscale restaurants...and now Subway!"

-There are 24 HBCUs (historically black colleges and universities) that play Division I football, all of them in FCS conferences.
+There are 24 HBCUs (historically black colleges and universities) in Division I; all of them are full members of FCS conferences (two don't have varsity football teams).
 All of these schools are members of one of two conferences whose membership consists entirely of HBCUsnote the Mid-Eastern Athletic Conference and Southwestern Athletic Conference... except Tennessee State.note in the Ohio Valley Conference

 Used in one of the endings of Disgaea 2.
 "You aren't alone.
 You have friends that care about you...And Etna."

 Is somewhat implied in Persona 4 if you take one of Yosuke's statements the wrong (or right way):